 - If a player or coach displays poor behavior, such as using profanity, referees can call technical fouls at their discretion.
 In the NBA, players and coaches are ejected after being called for two technical fouls.

 - 24-second clock - In the NBA, teams must shoot the ball and make contact with the rim within 24 seconds of taking possession of the ball.
 If they don't, then the other team is awarded the ball.
 The 24-second clock restarts each time a shot is made or the ball hits the rim.
 It also starts over if the opposing team kicks the ball.
 In college, teams are given 35 seconds.

 - 10-second violation - This refers to the rule that a team must advance the ball beyond the midcourt line within 10 seconds of taking possession of the ball.
 If it does not, the opposing team is awarded possession of the ball.

 - 5-second possession violation - If a player is guarded and doesn't advance the ball within five seconds, the opposing team is awarded the ball.

 - 5-second in-bound violation - If a player cannot pass the ball to an in-bounds player within 5 seconds of taking possession of the ball out of bounds, the opposing team is awarded the ball.

 - 3-second rule - If an offensive player remains in the lane for three seconds, the opposing team is awarded the ball.
 The three seconds resets after every attempted shot.

 For comprehensive information on rules and violations, see Official Rules of the National Basketball Association, Official Rules of the Woman's National Basketball Association and NCAA Playing Rules and Officiating Books.

 These rules allow for a fair game and enjoyable experience for fans, so that teams continue to play even when leading by large margins.
 Rules also allow players to concentrate on the fundamentals of the game: passing, dribbling and shooting.

-For more information on basketball and related topics, check out the links on the next page.
+For more information on basketball and related topics, check out the links below.